hsuanhao/Google_Analytics_Customer_Revenue_Prediction/README.md

 ## Model Construction and Evaluation

-I constructed training model in two steps.
+As shown in [Model_Train.ipynb](https://github.com/hsuanhao/Google_Analytics_Customer_Revenue_Prediction/blob/master/Model_Train.ipynb), I constructed training model in two steps.
 First, I created a classifier to classify whether customers will buy products or not per visit in GStore.
 In this stage, I implemented **Random Forest** for this classification.
 For those who won't purcase products in store, the transaction revenue is 0 for sure.
 Hence, the first step is to classify customers whether purchase or not per visit.
 Then for those who purchase products, I will use **statistical models** or **RNN** for **time series** to predict the transaction revenue per visit.
 Note that I have examined that the transaction revenue per visit only depends on date.

 PS.
 I'm still figuring out how to deal with time series via statistical models and RNN.